by Dr. C.H. Weaver M.D. updated 4/2019

 Treatment of Metastatic Colon Cancer

-For over 30 years the chemotherapy drug fluorouracil (5-FU) was the standard treatment for metastatic stage IV colon cancer.
-5-FU is typically administered with leucovorin (LV), a drug that is similar in structure and function to the essential vitamin folic acid.
+Fluorouracil chemotherapy (5-FU) has been the standard treatment for stage IV colon cancer and is typically administered with leucovorin (LV), a drug that is similar in structure and function to the essential vitamin folic acid.
 Leucovorin enhances the anticancer effects of fluorouracil by helping the chemotherapy drug bind to and stay inside the cell for a greater period of time, producing longer lasting anticancer effects.

 - FOLFOX (LV/5-fluorouracil + Eloxatin (oxaliplatin)